TallDave67/graphics_toc/README.md

-# Graphics: OpenGL
+# 3D Graphics Simulations

-This ever evolving project demonstrates features of OpenGL
+This is the table of contents for all of my simulation projects

 ## Windows Development